 Although it is advisable to eat fresh blueberries to ingest as many antioxidants as possible, blueberries are also available as supplements.

 When choosing a supplement, ensure it comprises only natural ingredients and does not contain fillers or binders.

 Q: Can dogs eat blueberries?

-A: Yes, they can eat blueberries.
-Blueberries are rich in antioxidants that prevent cell damage in humans and dogs.
+A: Yes, dogs can eat blueberries.
+According to study, blueberries are rich in antioxidants that prevent cell damage in humans and dogs.
 They are also full of phytochemicals and fiber.
 Opt for blueberries as an alternative to pet treats.